-Our brain plays numerous important roles in our daily lives.
-First, it ensures that our body is functioning efficiently.
-It also has a role on how we perform our day-to-day tasks.
-Remember, our behavior, emotions, memory and other cognitive functions are all linked to our brain’s health.
+Your brain plays numerous important roles in your daily life.
+First, it ensures that your body is functioning efficiently.
+It also has a role on how you perform your day-to-day tasks.
+Remember, your behavior, emotions, memory and other cognitive functions are all linked to your brain’s health.
 This is the primary reason we must take good care of our mental health.
-This is not only for those who want to improve their focus and memory or those who are feeling depressed.
-This is for everyone.
+This is not only for those who want to improve their focus and memory or those who are feeling depressed but for everyone.

 With that, here is a list of ways to naturally boost our brain’s health.

 1. Eat the Right Kind of FoodsCredit: Image courtesy of Gesztenyes - pixabay.com